Exploring Languages

 For example, for some mysterious reason, we might want to reverse the

-strings for the kind names: f xs = reverse xs
+strings for the kind names: f xs = reverse xs.

 Thus "Kiss"

-would become "ssiK"
+would become "ssiK".

-Then rename f bowl
+Then rename f bowl would do the

 reversing of all the names.